 Traffic Secrets

-The companion to DotCom Secrets, this book focuses specifically on how to get people into your funnels.
-Brunson covers both paid and organic traffic strategies across multiple platforms, but the real value is the framework for thinking about traffic: where your dream customers are already hanging out, how to create content that earns their attention, and how to move them from someone else’s platform to your own.
+Brunson covers both paid and organic traffic across multiple platforms.
+The real value is learning where your dream customers already hang out and how to move them from someone else’s platform to your own.

 Read this if: You have a system built but cannot get enough visitors to make it work.